Zrnik/MkSQL/docs/usage.md

-If you are using this in your project you should not call `Zrnik\MkSQL\Updater::intall();` method more than once per table per runtime to save resources.
-This is only recommendation, its not a mandatory thing.
+If you are using this in your project you should not call `Zrnik\MkSQL\Updater::intall();` method more than once per table, per runtime to save resources.
+This is only recommendation, it's not a mandatory thing.

 Example: